- By the age of 20, one child or teen in 330 is diagnosed with cancer.

 - Childhood cancer occurs regularly, randomly and spares no ethnic group, socioeconomic class, or geographic region.

-- Every three and a half minutes a parent hears the devastating news, "Your child has cancer."
+- Every two minutes a parent hears the devastating news, "Your child has cancer."

 - The causes of most childhood cancers are unknown and at present, cannot be prevented.